-Yet the recent concerns about how poorly the other countries might fare under the extended COVID-19 impact had seen a partial 'haven' bid return to the greenback until the recent US DOLLAR INDEX stalling around the 100.00 area and dropping once again toward 98.00.
+Yet the recent concerns about how poorly the other countries might fare under the extended COVID-19 impact had seen a partial 'haven' bid return to the greenback until the recent US DOLLAR INDEX stalling around the 100.00 area and dropping once again into and now even below the 98.00 area.
+While there is some interim congestion in the 97.00 area, the next major congestion is in the 96.00 area; reinforced by the weekly UP Closing Price Reversal from back during the wild early-March selloff and recovery.